 The direction that represent our elders, the white hair ones, the wise ones.
 Let their voices be heard so that we may learn the old ways and carry on the traditions of our ancestors.

+Standing in the center, neal down and touch the earth.
 Thank you Maka (Mother Earth) for being here for us two leggeds, and for all of our relations.
 Help us to respect you more and spend more time with you knowing that we can always find true security in you.
 Help us to walk lightly among your sacred body and appreciate all living things and all of creation that we share it with.
 Thank you for all our two legged brothers and sisters.
 Help us to all live in harmony and peace with each other.
 Thank you Mother Earth for our four legged friends, the finned ones, the furry ones, the winged ones, and the creepy crawly ones.
 Thank you for the stone people, and the plant people that share their fruit and medicine with us.

+Standing in the center, raise your arms up to the sky.
 Thank you Father Sky for expanding our awareness of the unknown and for Grandfather Sun that gives us light to see, warmth and comfort, the nurturing you give to grow our crops and food from the earth.

 Grandmother Moon for our night dreams and inner guidance and intuitive insights, all the planets, stars galaxies and things we can’t see out there.
 Thank you Father Sky for reminding us that we are all connected and all a very important part of this grand universe.

+Standing in the center place your hands on your heart.
 Thank you Self.
 Go within and say silent prayers to yourself.
 Send love to yourself.
 Thank yourself for always doing the best you can.
 Tell yourself you are doing a good job and that you will always be okay.

 Aho Mitakuye Oyasin (All my relations) Hetchetu Welo!
 And so it is done!